protolayer/rpcauth-proto/README.md

 This repository defines Protobuf options that allow you to declare authentication, authorization, and rate limiting policies directly in your Protobuf service or method definitions.
-Security requirements live **alongside your API definitions**, making them clear and maintainable.
+Security requirements live **alongside your API**, making them clear and maintainable.

 The Protobuf options are published as a Buf module at [buf.build/protolayer/rpcauth](https://buf.build/protolayer/rpcauth).